 A few years ago, using a large roll of black paper, scissors and white chalk, paper artist Jeffery Rudell inexpensively and beautifully transformed his client’s house into a haunted one by using spooky paper silhouettes.
-Craft recently featured this project and has provided some DIY instructions.

 I tried to draw on many of the familiar visual tropes from horror films.
 It was obvious that children would be likely to see these images so I tried to be mindful of that.
 Admittedly, a few of the images are strong, but the cartoonish quality of them and the fact that they were paired with less threatening images helped convey to viewers that the whole project was done in the spirit of good (and creepy) fun.